Reviews You Can Rely On

 For someone looking for an easy-to-use cooler with a solid performance across all metrics at an accessible price, the AO is a solid bet.
 All in all, this cooler performs well above its price tag.
 While it's not as aesthetic as some of the others on this list, it still comes in a variety of colors, and ultimately, it gets the job done.

-The AO loses some points since its exterior and zipper are not waterproof, though the regular zipper is much easier to use than waterproof ones, which typically require a lot more tugging.
-And though its hull isn't as stiff and impenetrable as some of the others we tested, it's still pretty strong and well-constructed.
-We wish the shoulder strap was longer for cross-body wear for tall users, but average and small users likely won't have complaints.
-Lastly, this model lacks the high-end look of the more premium models in our test, but that may not matter to you.
-These drawbacks are minor.
-If you're looking for a model with a waterproof zipper, check out the Yeti Hopper Flip 18.
+The AO loses some points because its exterior and zipper are not waterproof, though the regular zipper is much easier to use than waterproof ones, which typically require a lot more tugging.
+Still, if you prefer a waterproof zipper, the Yeti Hopper Flip 18 may be a better pick.
+Though the hull of the AO isn't as stiff and impenetrable as some models we tested, it's still pretty strong and well-constructed.
+We wish the shoulder strap was longer for cross-body wear for tall users, but average and small users probably won't have complaints.
+Lastly, this soft cooler lacks the high-end look of the more premium models in our test, but that may not matter to everyone.
+Overall, these drawbacks are minor, and we highly recommend the AO.

 Read more: AO Coolers 24 Pack Canvas Cooler review